 If it wins when measured against its competitors, it does so because of its massive and bright viewfinder (which is easier to use while wearing sunglasses or goggles), painfully obvious controls, and its refreshingly light weight.
 It further differentiates itself through its impressive six element in six group lens (32mm f/3.5), and capable autofocus system.

-People on the internet will tell you that the WP-1 is an underwater camera.
-Don’t listen to them; it’s not (check out page six of the owner’s manual, people).
-What it is, however, is a pretty amazing beach camera.
+People on the internet will tell you that the WP-1 is an underwater camera, but wait a moment before plunging the thing underwater.
+According to page six of the owner’s manual, the WP-1 is not made for submersion, only to resist splashes.
+Whether or not it can survive underwater is up for debate.
+What’s not debatable is that it’s a pretty amazing beach camera.

 Minolta Weathermatic 35DL